jasle/keepass-extractor/README.md

 * pykeepass

 ### Set attributes in existing KeePass
 First you need to add a custom property to every entry in the existing KeePass that should be extracted.
-The default key is `extract_to`, the value specifies the group path in the output KeePass.
+The default key is `extract_to`, the value specifies the group path in the output KeePass when ending with `/` or the group path and entry title otherwise.

 ### Extract entries
 > :exclamation: **Don't pass passwords on the command line, unless it is absolutely necessary.** You will be asked for them.